 Why is it important to make the diagnosis?

 If DDH is picked up early it can be treated in a non-operative manner with a Pavlik harness device.
 Firmly rooting the femoral head in the acetabulum of a normal joint encourages normal joint formation and re-modelling.
-By the time three months has passed more invasive treatments might be required.
-However we do need to consider the natural history of the disease.
+By the time three months have passed more invasive treatments might be required.
+However, we do need to consider the natural history of the disease.
 A Norwegian study that followed up 170 children with ultrasonographically abnormal but clinically normal hips found no real difference in radiographs obtained between six and eight years later.
 The real concern is that a delay in diagnosis leads to limb shortening, an abnormal gait, and long-term consequences such as an increased rate of osteoarthritis and back pain in adulthood.

 In 2011 Roposch et al. attempted to establish a global consensus for the diagnostic criteria for DDH.
 467 healthcare professionals came up with 212 criteria – clearly not practical in the real world.
 These were then sent to 261 orthopaedic surgeons and they whittled these down to 37.
-Around a third of these were related to history and risk factors, a third related to physical exam and a third related to imaging.
+Around a third of these were related to history and risk factors, a third related to the physical exam and a third related to imaging.